sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 - 8080: Sensu API (all users need access to this port)
 - 8081: Agent API (all agents need access to this port)

 We suggest, but do not require, persistent storage for sensu-agents.
-The Sensu Agent will cache runtime assets locally for each check (see [Checks and Assets](06-checks-and-assets.md) for more details).
+The Sensu Agent will cache runtime assets locally for each check.
 This storage should be unique per sensu-agent process.

 #### How To

 1. Start the sensu-backend process

+{{< highlight shell >}}
-`docker run -v /var/lib/sensu:/var/lib/sensu -d --name sensu-backend -p 2380:2380 -p 3000:3000 -p 8080:8080 -p 8081:8081 sensuapp/sensu-go:2.0.0-alpha sensu-backend start`
+docker run -v /var/lib/sensu:/var/lib/sensu -d --name sensu-backend -p 2380:2380 \
+-p 3000:3000 -p 8080:8080 -p 8081:8081 sensuapp/sensu-go:2.0.0-alpha sensu-backend start
+{{< /highlight >}}

 2. Start an agent

 In this case, we're starting an agent whose ID is the hostname with the webserver and system subscriptions.
 This assumes that sensu-backend is running on another host named sensu.yourdomain.com.
 If you are running these locally on the same system, be sure to add `--link sensu-backend` to your Docker arguments and change the backend URL `--backend-url ws://sensu-backend:8081`.

+{{< highlight shell >}}
-`docker run -v /var/lib/sensu:/var/lib/sensu -d --name sensu-agent sensuapp/sensu-go:2.0.0-alpha sensu-agent start --backend-url ws://sensu.yourdomain.com:8081 --subscriptions webserver,system --cache-dir /var/lib/sensu`
+docker run -v /var/lib/sensu:/var/lib/sensu -d --name sensu-agent \ sensuapp/sensu-go:2.0.0-alpha sensu-agent start --backend-url ws://sensu.yourdomain.com:8081 \
+--subscriptions webserver,system --cache-dir /var/lib/sensu
+{{< /highlight >}}

 A note about sensuctl and Docker: